 (d) Assignability.
 The right to purchase the Repurchased Units pursuant to this Section 1.6 provided to the Company shall be freely assignable to any Person in the Board's sole and absolute discretion.
 To the extent such right is assigned, such Person shall have the same rights, and to the fullest extent of such rights that the Company had under this Section 1.6.
-If the Company assigns the right to purchase Repurchased Units pursuant to this Section 1.6, any subsequent right to purchase Repurchased Units pursuant to this Section 1.6, may be retained by the Company, assigned to another Person or assigned to the same Person.
+If the Company assigns the right to purchase Repurchased Units pursuant to this Section 1.6, may be retained by the Company, assigned to another Person or assigned to the same Person.